fa8i/download-organizer/README.md

 ### The popup does not appear

-Check that the app is running:
+First, check that the app is running:

     ps -ef | grep "download_organizer/main.py" | grep -v grep

-Check logs:
+Then check the logs:

     tail -f ~/.cache/download-organizer/app.log

-Start manually from the project folder:
+If it is not running, start it manually from the project folder:

     ./run_download_organizer.sh

-### The AI request fails

-If you see an error like:

-    429 Too Many Requests
-    insufficient_quota

-your LLM provider rejected the request due to quota, billing, or rate limits.
-Check your API key, billing status, or use another provider supported by Agentify.
+Then create a test file:

+    echo "test" > "$(xdg-user-dir DOWNLOAD)/test_download_organizer.txt"

+---

 ### Reinstall cleanly

-If something breaks after a system upgrade:
+If something breaks after a system upgrade, recreate the virtual environment and reinstall:

     pkill -f "download_organizer/main.py" 2>/dev/null || true
     mv venv venv.broken-$(date +%F-%H%M%S)